maxw1489/Mask_RCNN/README.md

 # Mask-RCNN TensorFlow 2
 The repository provides a refactored version of the original [Mask-RCNN](https://github.com/matterport/Mask_RCNN) **without the need for any references to the TensorFlow v1 or the standalone Keras packages** anymore!
 Thus, the Mask-RCNN can now be executed on **any recent TensorFlow version** (`tested onto TF 2.9.1 env.`) and the **eager execution** can be tuned on/off for debugging anytime.
 Additionally, the DataGenerator is refactored providing the same results using *use_multiprocessing=False/True*.

-The project was created to improve the old well know network while having fun breaking it, learning many crazy aspectes of TensorFlow and Python, and simply enjoying coding.
+The project was created to improve the old well known network while having fun breaking it, learning many crazy aspectes of TensorFlow and Python, and simply enjoying coding.
 I want also to thank [akTwelve](https://github.com/akTwelve/Mask_RCNN) for providing a great starting point I could build on.
 For full explanation on Mask-RCNN refer to the [original repo](https://github.com/matterport/Mask_RCNN) and to the original [medium article](https://medium.com/matterport-engineering/splash-of-color-instance-segmentation-with-mask-r-cnn-and-tensorflow-7c761e238b46).

 # Getting started
 1. Clone the repo.